our-venture-church/website-gatsby/web/src/markdown-pages/roadmap.md

 -   ~~Add former staff (who use to preach for the sermon archives)~~
 -   ~~How do we play Ustream videos~~ We can't Ustream deleted them all.
 -   Where are we hosting audio (.mp3 files)
+-   Allow the text on the contact page to be modified in the CMS.

 ## vNext (TBD)